Glutexo/ecommerce-products/README.md

 `Product` prints its name and price, `Cart` prints the sum of its products.
 All prices are printed in a format "#{price.without_vat} #{price.vat}".

-A helper method `Helper.format_price` is provided to format single BigDecimal prices in a human-readable way.
+A helper method `Price.format` is provided to format single BigDecimal prices in a human-readable way.

 ### Example